ChappuisDaniel/TB-Micorr/README.md

 Spider use items whils scraping.
 Those are define in **/items/Article.py** file.

-The file **settings.py** define the behavior of all bots in the project and store private information about Amazon Web Services.
+The file **settings_SAMPLE.py** define the behavior of all bots in the project and store private information about Amazon Web Services.
-Please take care to fill the bank with your own.
+Please take care to fill the bank with your own and rename the file **settings.py**.